-Legal justification: Consent, Legitimate Interest, Contractual Necessity
+Legal justification: Consent, Legitimate Interest, Contractual Necessity.

 Purpose: To ensure security of Ogier's systems, staff and premises.
 Crime prevention

-- CCTV at Ogier's premises
+- CCTV at Ogier's premises; and

 - undertake maintenance, testing or development of any of our systems or processes

-Legal justification: Legal proceedings and legitimate interest of protecting Ogier Group's business, staff, systems
+Legal justification: Legal proceedings and legitimate interest of protecting Ogier Group's business, staff, systems.